JarkkoPar/Utility_AI_GDExtension/tutorial/Tutorial_3.md

 # Called every frame. 'delta' is the elapsed time since the previous frame.
 func _process(delta):
-	$UtilityAINodeChildrenSearchSpace.execute_query()
+	$UtilityAINodeChildrenSearchSpace.execute_query(4000)

 ```

-This script runs the search space query every frame.
+This script runs the search space query every frame and gives it 4000 microseconds time to run.
 In an actual game you don't usually want to do that, rather run the query when ever it is actually needed.
 But for this tutorial it works just fine.

 ## Testing it out